20 Useful Tips for Tent Camping in the Rain

 Camping in the rain, setup your tent properly

-However, you can avoid such experiences by tensioning your tent really well.
-Avoid sagging areas and create tension on the flysheet.
-A good technique is to stretch the guy ropes out from the center of the tent.
+You can avoid such surprises by tensioning your tent properly.
+Make sure there are no sagging areas and create tension in the flysheet.
+A great technique is to stretch the guy ropes out from the center of the tent.

-Pro tip: Make sure that the sidewalls of your tent are tight enough.
-The inner tent must not touch the outer tent at any point.
-Otherwise, condensation can run from the outer tent into your inner tent.
+Pro tip: Ensure the sidewalls of your tent are tight enough so the inner tent doesn’t touch the outer tent at any point.
+Otherwise, condensation from the outer tent can drip into your sleeping space!

 18. Dry your equipment and your tent